-A rapid shutdown box will need to be installed near the electrical service entrance and control wires will need to be routed between the string inverter and electrical panel.
+A rapid shutdown box will need to be configured near the electrical service entrance and control wires will need to be routed between the string inverter and electrical panel.

 Since there’s electricity flowing from your panels and within the string inverter itself, the inverter has to be disconnected at both of these two different places.

-Since the cost of adding rapid shutdown requirements to your solar energy system is not negligible, it’s important to check your local codes and ask your installer which type of inverter system will make the most sense for you.
+Since the cost of adding rapid shutdown requirements to your solar energy system is not negligible, it’s important to check your local codes and ask your fixture team which type of inverter system will make the most sense for you.

 Efficiency in partial shade